fwextensions/fwjs-errata/README.md

 To explore the JS examples here, it's helpful to install the [Fireworks Console](http://johndunning.com/fireworks/about/FWConsole) extension.
 You can then enter some JS, evaluate it, and see the output.

 If you’re a real masochist, you can take a look at the source code for the JavaScript interpreter, which is installed with the app in *Configuration\Third Party Source Code\JavaScript Interpreter*.
-Doing so was how I discovered some of the undocumented features of the JS engine.
-It appears to be based on version 1.5 of the Mozilla interpreter.
+Doing so was how I discovered some of the undocumented features of the JS engine, which appears to be based on version 1.5 of the Mozilla interpreter.
 The version string in the source says `"JavaScript-C 1.5 pre-release 3 2001-03-07"`, so it looks like the code hasn’t been updated since **2001**.

 # Contents